 Use the website you're currently on to learn more about SNAP.
 We can also help you find your state's SNAP website, online SNAP application, and contact information.

 It's worth finding out if you qualify.
-Older adults living alone can expect an average of $188 in SNAP benefits each month—totaling $2,256 a year.1
+Older adults who live alone may get about $188 a month in SNAP benefits—that’s around $2,256 over a year to help pay for groceries.
+1

 Source